Why Do Some People Have Oilier Skin than Others?

 - Controlling the activation of genes responsible for synthesizing fats.
 Since sebum is made of fats, this can decrease sebum production.

-Regardless, estrogens work to reduce sebum production, and therefore different levels of estrogen may partly explain why some people's skin is oilier than others'.9
+Regardless, estrogens work to reduce sebum production, and therefore different levels of estrogen may partly explain why some people's skin is oilier than others'.10

-The first diet is a low glycemic load diet, which is a diet that restricts the consumption of simple carbohydrates, such as sugars, found in foods like candy, white bread, and soda.
+The first diet is a low glycemic load diet, which is a diet that restricts the consumption of simple carbohydrates found in foods like candy, white bread, and soda.
 Research has found that a low-glycemic diet may cause a reduction in the amount of sebum produced.
-A typical Western diet contains many sugary foods, which may cause increases in IGF-1 levels.3
+A typical Western diet contains many foods high in simple carbohydrates, which may cause increases in IGF-1 levels.4

 So What Can Be Done About It?

-Males & Females: There are several non-prescription treatments (e.g. Botox®, topical green tea) as well as prescription treatments that may help.
+Males & females: There are several treatments that can help, including non-prescription treatments (e.g. topical green tea) as well as prescription treatments (e.g. Botox®).

-Females only: Hormonal treatments (e.g. oral contraceptives and/or anti-androgen medications) are an option.
+Females only: Hormonal treatments (e.g. oral contraceptives and/or anti-androgen medications like spironolactone) are an option.

 - Smith, K. R. & Thiboutot, D. M. Sebaceous gland lipids: friend or foe?
 J Lipid Res 49, 271 - 281 (2008). https://www.ncbi.nlm.nih.gov/pubmed/17975220